damato-design/blog/src/posts/colors-dont-solve-problems.md

 Another area where color is used is to indicate deviations between near identical entities.
 This can commonly be found in elements like data visualizations (ie., charts) but can also be found when segregating users in a list of contacts.
 Changes of color here are meant to separate like items making the collection easier to scan.

-I can tell you from experience that I often have difficulty identifying the parts of a data visualization that relies on color to show data.
+I can tell you from experience that I often have difficulty identifying the parts of a data visualization that relies on color to show data [but don't take my word for it](https://www.nature.com/articles/d41586-021-02696-z).
 You can imagine how much harder it would be for a blind user to experience.
 This is again why more emphasis should be given toward presenting the data inclusively, perhaps using a table, and also include a progressive enhancement through a visualization.
 Putting the color before the data is only helpful for some; let's consider being help for all.
+The Carbon folks at IBM have more [tips to support data visualization for accessibility](https://medium.com/carbondesign/color-palettes-and-accessibility-features-for-data-visualization-7869f4874fca) and mention more work still needs to be done.

 ## Finish with color